industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ## Configuration of connection to MQTT Databus

-Open the application SIMATIX AX Trace Diagnostics, click on the button Settings and then on the button Edit under MQTT Connection Status.
+Open the application SIMATIX AX Trace Diagnostics, go to the Settings and then click on the button Edit under the MQTT Connection Status.

 ![Click_on_Trace_Jobs](graphics/MQTT_connection_configuration_1.png)